Station Name: BRADFORD EXCHANGE

 Date of visit: January 2005

-By the 1970's, the station was deemed too large for the volume of transport using it, and in 1973 the station was closed and replaced by a smaller four platform station fifty yards up the track.
-The adjoining Bridge Street goods depot was demolished around the same time and a bus & coach station was built on the site.
-The old station was demolished in 1976 and the site was used as a car park and in 1983 the new station was renamed Bradford Interchange.
-The new crown court was built on the site of the original station in 2000.
+Passenger numbers dropped dramatically after WW2 and by 1973 the station, with its 10 platforms was deemed too large for the volume of transport using it.
+In 1973 the Bradford Exchange was closed and replaced by a smaller four platform station fifty yards south on part of the site of the Bridge Street goods depot which was demolished at the same time.
+The old Exchange station was demolished in 1976 and the site was used as a car park.
+In 1977, a bus station was built alongside the new station, and, in 1983, it was renamed Bradford Interchange to link buses and trains in a covered environment.

 Bradford Exchange Station in spring 1967